-There you see listed all contributors with their social media profiles and their sites so you can easily contact and invite them to write for your blog as well.
+There you see listed all contributors with their social media profiles and their sites, so you can easily contact and invite them to write for your blog.

 2.4 Publish the article

 Don’t forget to assign the article to a contributor account and promote it on your social media accounts.
-Some authors will like to publish on more sites, so if you have more blogs, let them know about this.
+Some authors will like to publish on more sites, so let them know about this if you have more blogs.

 3. Organize an expert roundup

-An expert roundup post is a type of blog post that features contributions by multiple experts in your niche.
-Typically, you, as the host blogger, will provide an interesting topic for discussion or a question and then reach various experts to share their opinion.
+An expert roundup post is a blog post that features contributions by multiple experts in your niche.
+Typically, as the host blogger, you will provide an interesting topic for discussion or a question and then reach various experts to share their opinion.

-In January, we organised an expert roundup here on Monetize.info and got 3519 highly targeted visitors, around 300 new Twitter followers, 500 social media shares, 20 email subscribers and 14 new backlinks.
+We organized an expert roundup here on Monetize.info in January and got 3519 highly targeted visitors, around 300 new Twitter followers, 500 social media shares, 20 email subscribers, and 14 new backlinks.
 This is the result for the first 30 days after the roundup was published.
 Check the expert roundup here.